Will your planned career change really lead to greater fulfillment in your

 This is one situation where your career change reason is forced on you rather than chosen by you.

-4. Midlife Revelation-I Need More Meaning from Work (a
+5. Midlife Revelation – I Need More Meaning from Work

-However, this career change reason is not just restricted to midlife career changes.
+However, this reason is not just restricted to midlife career issues.

 Many people of different ages have a revelation or spiritual awakening that affects their career.